Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Service Provisioning for Maritime Applications

+In addition to using the above-mentioned satellite-based systems, navigational communication services can also be provided by shore-based systems, such as terrestrial AIS and coastal radars \cite{p20201129-1}.
+Shore-based radar systems can promote safe navigation by collision monitoring and grounding prevention.
+Particularly, the authors of \cite{p20201129-2} reported the experimental performance assessment of high frequency surface wave (HFSW) radars, which have wider coverage than conventional microwave radars.
+The detection capabilities of HFSW radars were evaluated and enhanced using spectrum analysis techniques in \cite{p20201129-3}.
+In short, an intelligent maritime transportation network is currently formed by making full use of the Geographic Information System (GIS), the Global Positioning System (GPS), remote sensing (RS), and other technologies \cite{p1506}--\cite{p1508}.

-\subsection{Passenger/Crew Infotainment: Clustered Distribution Services}
+\subsubsection{Passenger/Crew Infotainment--Clustered Distribution Services}

 Different from the terrestrial scenario, where users are scattered on the land, in the MCN, the density of vessels is low, while the users (passengers/crew/fishermen/offshore workers) are clustered in a small area (ship/platform) \cite{p10282}.
 Therefore, the passenger/crew infotainment services are sparsely distributed on the sea, but densely clustered in each vessel.
-To provide such kind of maritime-specific services, phased array antennas and beamforming techniques can be used.
+To provide such services, phased array antennas and beamforming techniques can be used.
 The direction of beams can be controlled according to the location of vessels, which can be obtained from the AIS \cite{p1020}.
 In \cite{p1013}, the authors proposed a user-centric communication structure and an antenna selection scheme based on distributed antennas.
-In \cite{p1701}, the authors proposed a location-aware dynamic beam scheduling scheme to provide users in each ship with guaranteed QoS, and reach a compromise between the throughput and fairness among different ships.
+In \cite{p1701}, the authors proposed a location-aware dynamic beam scheduling scheme to provide users in each ship with guaranteed QoS to strike a balance between the throughput and fairness among different ships.